iterative/dvc.org/content/blog/2022-03-17-march-22-heartbeat.md

 title: March '22 Heartbeat
 date: 2022-03-17
 description: >
   Monthly updates are here!
-You will find great tutorials and workflows from
-  the Community, Online course updates, MLOps maturity models, new docs and more!
-Happy Spring!
+You will find a special note in regards to the war in Ukraine, the usual great tutorials and workflows from the Community,  online course updates, MLOps maturity models, new docs and more!
+  Welcome to Spring!

 descriptionLong: |
   This month you will find:

+    🇺🇦 A special note on the war in Ukraine,

     🧘🏻‍♀️ MLOps is a mess, but that's ok,